ArgonDesign/alogic/doc/ports.md

 For ports with flow control:

 - If the `valid` signal is low, the `.read()` method has the side effect of stalling the entity.
 This means that `.read()` methods on ports with flow control are blocking in the sense that they will stall the entity until a transaction is available.

 - If the port is `sync ready`, the `.read()` method will raise the `ready` signal to high, thus allowing the data to be consumed.

 ### Output port access

-<a href="http://afiddle.argondesign.com/?example=ports_output.alogic">Fiddle with these code samples here.</a>

 An output port can be updated using the `.write()` method, which takes as a single argument the value to output on the port (writes to `void` ports take no arguments):

 ```
   out sync i4 p_out;